Bibliography Generator

 4. 4

-A book by Jane Smith titled A Short History of Time, published 2019 by Penguin in London, cited in each style:
+The same book by Jane Smith, A Short History of Time, published by Penguin in 2019, comes out like this in each style (fields as typed):

 APA 7: